 And so she and Mr. Bixby made their way slowly down the line of servants whose names she was sure not to remember by morning.
 Mulder walked patiently behind her with his hands clasped behind his back, shooting her the occasional reassuring smile.
 When at last they got to Housekeeper and Cook, Scully’s head was spinning.

-“And this,” he said, pointing to a young blonde woman who gave Scully a tentative smile, “is Prudence.
-She’ll be your lady’s maid until you’re able to interview and hire your own.”
+“And this,” he said, pointing to a young brunette woman who gave Scully a tentative smile, “is Prudence.
+She’ll be your lady’s maid until you’re able to interview and hire your own, should you wish to.”

 “I’m sure she’ll do splendidly,” Scully said and the young woman curtsied.